Deficiency Judgments After Foreclosure in Illinois

 Generally, once a lender gets a deficiency judgment, it may collect this amount (in the example above, $50,000) from the borrower using regular collection methods, like garnishing wages or levying a bank account.

 But if you choose to respond to the foreclosure lawsuit, the case will go through the litigation process.
 The lender might then ask the court to grant summary judgment.
 A summary judgment motion asks that the court grant judgment in favor of the lender because there's no dispute about the critical aspects of the case.
 If the court grants summary judgment for the lender—or you lose at trial—the judge will enter a judgment and order your home sold at auction.
-As part of the foreclosure, if the sale fails to bring in enough money to pay off the debt, the lender may get a deficiency judgment.
-(735 Ill.
-Comp.
-Stat. § 5/15-1508, 735 Ill.
-Comp.
-Stat. § 5/15-1511).

 In Illinois, the deficiency judgment can be "in personam" or "in rem."
 Here's what those terms mean.

-In Personam Deficiency Judgments
+In Personam Deficiency Judgments in Illinois

-An "in personam" deficiency judgment entitles the lender to collect the deficiency amount from the borrower personally, which it can do by garnishing wages, levying bank accounts, or taking nonexempt assets, for example.
+An in personam deficiency judgment entitles the lender to collect the deficiency amount from the borrower personally, which it can do by garnishing wages, levying bank accounts, or taking nonexempt assets, for example.
 But a lender may only obtain an in personam deficiency judgment if it personally served the complaint on the borrower (through a sheriff or process server) unless the borrower enters an appearance in the foreclosure action.
 (735 Ill.
 Comp.
 Stat. § 5/15-1508(e)).

-In Rem Deficiency Judgments
+In Rem Deficiency Judgments in Illinois

 Under some states' laws, a foreclosed homeowner may redeem the home by paying the foreclosure sale price (or the entire amount owed) after the foreclosure sale and reclaim the property.
-In Illinois, the redemption period for residential mortgages is:

 • seven months after the date that the lender serves the complaint on the borrower, either by summons or publication, or the borrower has otherwise submitted to the jurisdiction of the court, or